AndyYuan-Oni/Developer-Profile-Generator/README.md

 ```
 node index.js
 ```
-Fill in inquirer questions and hit enter,if no error, the pdf file will be generated in the same folder with the name of github name.
+Fill in inquirer questions and hit enter.
+If no error, the pdf file will be generated in the same folder with the name of github name.

 Click to chek out a [Demo PDF](assets/AndyYuan-Oni.pdf)